 Yes, of course - but because pets are not people (and don’t have a VOICE) , most people simply gloss over this otherwise large “elephant in the room”.

-So while I’m not definitively saying that veterinarian institutions / nutrition advice shouldn’t be trusted because they are funded by the pet food industry - I am saying that I do believe these issues should be acknowledged and considered.
+So while I’m not definitively saying that veterinary institutions / nutrition advice shouldn’t be trusted because they are funded by the pet food industry - I am saying that I do believe these issues should be acknowledged and considered.

-Even noted veterinarian “skeptic”, the Skeptvet Brennen McKenzie acknowledges that financial bias is a real issue in scientific research.
+Even noted veterinarian “skeptic”, the Skeptvet Brennen McKenzie, acknowledges that financial bias is a real issue in scientific research.

-Dr. McKenzie’s Skeptvet blog is informative but the information is solely based on evidence based research - and not much else.
+Dr. McKenzie’s Skeptvet blog is informative, but the information is solely based on evidence-based research - and not much else.

 Unfortunately, it’s obvious that due to the structure of the pet food industry, a large-scale “evidence” based study on commercial pet food will not come easily.

-Evidence based research has a lot of pros but the obvious major con is that “in-between time” from when a problem is presented and when the evidence based research is completed.
+Evidence-based research has a lot of pros but the obvious major con is that “in-between time” from when a problem is presented and when the evidence-based research is completed.

 Until then, do pet owners simply have to wait and trust what the pet food manufacturers are selling to them while ignoring conventional wisdom simply due to the “lack of evidence?”